 ICRI encourages its members to support and participate in planning for IYOR 2018, and to facilitate the development of national level IYOR activities.
 For more information, contact the ICRI Secretariat.

-1997 was declared the first International Year of the Reef (IYOR), in response to the increasing threats on coral reefs and associated ecosystems, such as mangroves and sea grasses around the world.
+1997 was declared the first International Year of the Reef (IYOR) in response to the increasing threats on coral reefs and their associated ecosystems, such as mangrove forests and seagrass beds.
 IYOR was a global effort to increase awareness and understanding on the values and threats to coral reefs, and to support related conservation, research and management efforts.
-Over 225 organizations in 50 countries and territories participated, and over 700 articles in papers and magazines were generated, and hundreds of scientific surveys were undertaken.
+Over 225 organisations in 50 countries and territories participated, and over 700 articles in papers and magazines were generated, and hundreds of scientific surveys were undertaken.

-Recognising that, ten years later, there continued to be an urgent need to increase awareness and understanding of coral reefs, and to further conserve and manage valuable coral reefs and associated ecosystems, the International Coral Reef Initiative designated 2008 as the second International Year of the Reef, IYOR 2008 (Resolution to Designate 2008 as the International Year of the Reef).
+Recognising that, ten years later, there continued to be an urgent need to increase awareness and understanding of coral reefs, and to further conserve and manage these valuable ecosystems, the International Coral Reef Initiative designated 2008 as the second International Year of the Reef (Resolution to Designate 2008 as the International Year of the Reef).

-IYOR 2008 was a year-long campaign of events and initiatives hosted by governments and non-governmental organizations around the world, to promote conservation action and strengthen long-term collaborations for coral reef conservation.
+IYOR 2008 was a year-long campaign of events and initiatives hosted by Governments and non-governmental organisations (NGOs) around the world, to promote conservation action and strengthen long-term collaborations for coral reef conservation.